Lumi-supercomputer/LUMI-EasyBuild-containers/easybuild/easyconfigs/c/ccpe/USER.md

 ???
 Example "See how broken the job environment can be..."

-    *This example is developed running a container for the 24.11 programming environment on LUMI in March 2025 with the 24.03 programming environment as the default.*
+    *This example is developed running a container for the 26.03 programming environment on LUMI in July 2026 with the 245.03 programming environment as the default.*

-    The 24.03 environment comes with `cce/17.0.1` while the 24.11 environment comes with `cce/18.0.1`.
+    The 25.03 environment on the system comes with `cce/19.0.0` while the 26.03 environment in the container comes with `cce/21.0.0`.
     When loading the module, it sets the environment variable 'CRAY_CC_VERSION' to the version of the CCE compiler.

     Start up the container: